lbormann/darts-gif/README.md

 *`-WEB / --web_gif`*

 If you set this to a '1' or '2' the app will host a web-endpoint to transfer every display-action to connected devices.
 A value '1' will display images only on connected devices.
 Value '2' will display images locally and on connected devices.

+*`-WEBP / --web_gif_port`*

+If web-gif is enabled, you can configure a custom port.
+By default this is '5001'.

+*`-DEB / --debug`*

+Set this to value '1', to output extended event-information on console.
+By default this is '0'.

 _ _ _ _ _ _ _ _ _ _